 Imagine it’s 2025, and HR is at the center of culture, learning and communication at your organization.
 Your HR team is now a strategic partner to the business, working alongside other leaders to drive your company’s success.
 The right data is instantly available when you—or your team members—need it to inform strategic modeling and dynamic planning.

 Many HR leaders would love to turn that scenario into reality.
-But at most companies, evolving the HR function takes investments in technology, building new capabilities, and changes in processes that require buy-in from other business leaders — and getting that can be a challenge.
+But at most companies, evolving the HR function requires investments in technology, building new capabilities and changes in processes that demand buy-in from other business leaders—and getting that can be a challenge.
 So how do you get their support?

 But now might be precisely the right time to pitch leaders on transformation.
 During the pandemic, CHROs have led their organizations through some of the most challenging issues facing companies right now, including employee safety, remote working, upskilling, and mental health and social justice issues.
 HR has proved its value in helping to solve business problems.